 One of the main advantages of MP4 is that the format has a wide platform and device compatibility.
 That is why .mp4 format files will play easily on all popular devices, browsers, platforms, and media players.

 Another benefit is that closed caption file formats - which are important for video subtitles - can be integrated with an MP4 video without much difficulty.
-Plus, the quality and file size offered by MP4 are also good and helpful for video streaming over the internet without compromising quality and output.
+Plus, the quality and file size offered by MP4 is also good and helpful for video streaming over the internet without compromising quality and output.
 MP4 produces near DVD-like videos with improved compatibility across the board.
-This also enables better video sharing, as different video-sharing platforms encourage users to use the MP4 format for these very reasons.
+This also enables better video sharing, as different video-sharing platforms encourage users to use the MP4 format for these reasons.

 Disadvantages of MP4

 While not many, there are still a few disadvantages of the MP4 format.
 MP4 videos tend to be the culprit behind causing many video software crashes - which makes them not so ideal for editing videos.

 The first and foremost advantage of the WebM format that puts it apart from MP4 is that it is royalty-free and open-source.
 It is widely popular for all web uses because of its compatibility with Chromecast and HTML5.
 The quality of the video produced is also good and is supported by different popular video streaming services like Wikimedia and YouTube.
 WebM is also friendly with editing software and can be used in video editing tools.

 One of the major drawbacks of the WebM format is the decrease in popularity, resulting from the performance improvement of many platforms.
 Furthermore, modern web browsers do not support WebM.
 And the format is not compatible with a whole array of devices and platforms.

 Which of WebM vs MP4 is Better for Video Streaming?